 The post holder will be able to use the support services provided (accounting, database, communications, stewardship and research).
-The post holder will be based in Oxford (at DAE Offices in Wellington Square, at the Warneford site, and at the John Radcliffe Hospital where the Medical Sciences Divisional Office and NDCN are based), but they will be able to agree a pattern of regular remote working with their line manager.
+The post holder will be based in Oxford (at DAE Offices in Wellington Square, and select Medical Sciences sites across Oxford, but they will be able to agree a pattern of regular remote working with their line manager.